-For people around the world, the ability to make choices about having children—whether to have them, when to have them and how many to have—depends on a wide range of factors.
-Among others, things such as economic status, culture, local health policies, identity, community dialogue, and individual method experience, to name a few, all shape how women think about family planning and use contraceptive methods.
-While the global efforts to improve family planning and reproductive health (FPRH) services have made great strides in the last several years, there are still many people who do not fully utilize family planning services (or at all) even when they want to avoid pregnancy.
+For people around the world, the ability to make choices about having children—whether to have them, when to have them, and how many to have—depends on a wide range of factors.
+Cultural norms, local health policies, identity, community dialogue, and individual method experience, to name a few, all shape how women think about family planning and use contraceptive methods.
+While the global efforts to improve family planning and reproductive health (FPRH) services have made great strides, there are still many people who do not use family planning services even when they want to avoid pregnancy.
 The result is high rates of unplanned pregnancies and unsafe abortions that impact the health and financial wellbeing of families around the world.
 What explains the gap between people’s desire to space or limit childbirths and their use of FPRH services?
 How can we support women to achieve their reproductive goals?
 Our work is focused on finding new answers to these tough questions.